The Formosan Christian Church of Dallas

 D. The Functions:

-(1) Shall call for the Executive Church Council Meeting.
+(1) Shall call for the Deacons Meeting.
 Shall preside all the Council and the Congregational Meetings.

 (2) Shall coordinate the functions of each Officer.

-(3) Shall represent the congregation and the Executive Church Council.
+(3) Shall represent the congregation and the Deacons.

 (1) Shall take minutes and keep records of the proceedings of the Council and the Congregation Meetings.